Blotch3D/Blotch3D/README.md

 a model around the origin.
 This is because those operations affect each vertex differently depending on its relationship to the origin.

-If we want to change the X of each vertex from its current horizontal distance from the origin by a factor of 2, we can multiply the X of each vertex by 2.
+If we want to scale (stretch) the X relative to the origin, we can multiply the X of each vertex by 2.

 For example,

 X' = 2X (where X' is the final value)

 ... which would change the above vertices from (4,1) and (3,3) to (8,1)
 and (6,3).
-In that case we have *scaled* the model relative to the origin (in this case only in the X direction).

 We might want to define how to change each X according to the original X value of each vertex *and also according to the original Y value*, like